Vokerlee/How-to-create-EXE-file/README.md

     LONG   e_lfanew;                    // File address of new exe header };
 ```
 Not all these fields are necessary (they can be just filled with zeros).
-So let's fill the most interesting:
+So let's fill the most interesting ones:

 ```C++
 // =================================================================================================================
 e_magic    = 'ZM'       // (in other way "MZ") Must be always filled with this word (Mark Zbikowski —